 When an artifact is requested from a virtual repository, the order in which repositories are searched or resolved is local repositories first, then remote repository caches, and finally remote repositories themselves.

 Within each of these, the order by which repositories are queried is determined by the order in which they are listed in the configuration as described in General Resolution Order below.

-For a virtual repository, you can see the effective search and resolution order in the Resolved Repositories list view in the Edit Virtual Repositories dialog.
+For a virtual repository, you can see the effective search and resolution order in the Included Repositories list view in the Basic settings tab.
 This is particularly helpful when nesting virtual repositories.
 For more details on configuring a virtual repository please refer to Virtual Repositories.

 General Resolution Order

 You can set the order in which repositories of each type (local, remote and virtual) are searched and resolved by simply ordering them accordingly within the corresponding section of the Configure Repositories page.
-To change the order, you can simply drag and drop a repository, or use the "up/down" arrow buttons on the right.
-You must click "Save" to save your changes, or "Reset" to cancel them.
+To set the order you need to add the repositories to the list of selected repositories in the order in which they should be searched to resolve artifacts.

-The order in which repositories are resolved is also affected by additional factors such as security privileges, include/exclude patterns and policies for handling snapshots and releases.
+The order in which repositories are searched is also affected by additional factors such as security privileges, include/exclude patterns and policies for handling snapshots and releases.